-A lot of experimental studies are reported based on the ultimatum game and dictator game.
+A lot of experimental studies are reported based on the prisoner's dilemma, ultimatum game, and dictator game.
 As already stated, the experimental results consistently differ from the non-cooperative game-theoretical predictions.
 The results are rather closer to our cooperative results.
 However, experimental theorists have tried to interpret their results in terms of "fairness", "altruism", and/or "social preferences", which are expressed as constraint maximization of additional objective functions (cf., Camerer [3]).
 In contrast, we have extended and/or specified the basic social context, and derived the emergence of cooperation.
 Thus, our treatment is very different from what have been discussed in the literature of behavioral economics and game theory.
 Perhaps, ours will serve a new theoretical viewpoint to experimental economics.

-We have discussed above about possible experimental studies for the prisoner's games.
-Here, we discuss only the dictator game and our result, since the dictator game and results for it are simpler than the results for the ultimatum game.
+We have already discussed about possible experimental studies for the prisoner's dilemma.
+Here, we discuss only the dictator game and our result.
 One possible hypothesis is that the fully reciprocal Case 1 with equal sharing corresponds to the standard experimental design where the roles and the opponents are chosen randomly in each round keeping their anonymity.
 This experimental design already captures our internal reciprocity well and the experimental results of sharing fit well.

 Exactly speaking, we find a gap between the above experimental design and our internal reciprocity, since the random choice of a subject from the pool differs from the role-switching of the two fixed subjects.
 Nevertheless, our entire view explains this gap: A basic assumption of inductive game theory is that a person takes patterned behavior in a complex social web, meaning that he behaves in the same or similar situation following the same pattern of behavior.
 The situation our theory targets is repeated but it may be scattered in the social web, like Fig.1.1.
-A subject taken from society brings his behavior pattern, and he behaves following it in the experiment.
+A subject taken from society brings his behavior pattern and behaves following it in an experiment.
 The cooperative behavior described by an i.c.equilibrium may be taken by a person to an experiment where he again behaves cooperatively.